hpcleuven/VscDocumentation/source/software/singularity.rst

        /usr/bin/grace

 The resulting image will be based on the Ubuntu Xenial Xerus distribution (18.04).
-Once it is boostrapped, the command in the ``%post`` section of the definition file will be executed.
+Once it is bootstrapped, the command in the ``%post`` section of the definition file will be executed.
 For this example, the Grace plotting package will be installed.

 .. note::

-   This example is intended to illustrate that very old software that is no longer maintained can succesfully be run on modern infrastructure.
+   This example is intended to illustrate that very old software that is no longer maintained can successfully be run on modern infrastructure.
    It is by no means intended to encourage you to start using Grace.

-Singularity definition files are very flexible, for more details, we refer you to the `Singularity defintion file documentation`_.
+Singularity definition files are very flexible, for more details, we refer you to the `Singularity definition file documentation`_.

-An important advantage of definition files is that they can easily be sharedreproducibility.
+An important advantage of definition files is that they can easily be shared, and improve reproducibility.

 How can I run a Singularity image?